MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/error-correction.md

 \end{align}
 $$

-To see how you can identify that this is the case without measuring the very state you are trying to protect, it is helpful to write down what each different bit flip error does to our logical states:
+To see how you can identify that this is the case without measuring the very state you are trying to protect, it is helpful to write down what each different bit flip error does to the logical states:

 | Error $E$ | $E\ket{\overline{0}}$ | $E\ket{\overline{1}}$ |
 | --- | --- | --- |